Click the 'Play' button to read out loud this webpage content

-Lord Yamaraj is considered the Hindu God of death and resides in Kalichi, situated in the nether regions of the Patala Lok.
+Lord Yamaraj is considered the Hindu God of death and resides in Kalichi, situated in the nether regions of the Patala Loka (netherworld).
 Even though Yama is feared by living beings, he plays a vital role in rejuvenation and maintaining the balance of the world through the continuous cycle of birth and death.
-He is considered the regent of the Southern quarter and ably assisted by several attendants called ‘Yamaduttas’ in carrying out his tasks.
+He is considered the regent of the southern quarter and ably assisted by several attendants called ‘Yamaduttas’ in carrying out his tasks.
 Yama keeps a register in which each person’s span of life is meticulously recorded.
-This is called the ‘Book of Destiny’ and maintained by one of Yama’s attendants.
+This is called the ‘book of destiny’ and maintained by one of Yama’s attendants.
 When a person’s span of life runs out, Yama deputes one of his henchmen to bring the person to his abode.
-At times, Yama personally ascends to Earth to bring a person down to his abode.
-The soul of the dead person is then made to appear before Him, and he passes judgment according to the deeds one has carried out in the Earthly plane.
+At times, Yama personally ascends to earth to bring a person down to his abode.
+The soul of the dead person is then made to appear before him, and he passes judgment according to the deeds one has carried out in the earthly plane.

 His able bookkeeper assistant Chitragupta, then reads out all the virtues and sins committed by the person in his/her lifetime; and accordingly, Lord Yamaraj decides the fate of the dead.
 The souls of sinners are sent to one of the many hells and the virtuous are sent to the abode of the Pitris, where they are re-united with their forefathers.
 Sometimes, the soul of a person is sent back to earth in a bid to accomplish more good deeds so that they may reconcile with their ancestors.